Statistical properties of matrix decomposition factor analysis: Matrix decomposition factor analysis (MDFA)

 \section{Matrix decomposition factor analysis (MDFA)}

 We will briefly describe the matrix decomposition factor analysis proposed independently by \cite{Socan:2003} and \cite{deLeeuw:2004}.
 Without loss of generality, the data matrix $X_n$ is centered by the sample mean, and we ignore the estimation of the mean vector $\mu$.
 For simplicity of notation, we use the same symbol $X_n$ for the centered data matrix.
-Let $F_n = (f_1,\dots,f_n)^{T}$ and $\Ecal_n = (\epsilon_1,\dots,\epsilon_n)^{T}$.
-The factor model $(\ref{eq:factor-model})$ can be expressed in the matrix form as follows:
+Let $F_n = (f_1,\dots,f_n)^{\T}$ and $\Ecal_n = (\epsilon_1,\dots,\epsilon_n)^{\T}$.
+The factor model $(\ref{eq:factor-model})$ can be expressed in the matrix form: $ X_n = F_n\Lambda^{\T} + \Ecal_n. $ From this representation, we can naturally consider the following matrix factorization problem: